one-among-us/data/people/Kotori/page.en.md

 ## Description

-Kotori was a girl who was passionate about mathematics and physics, she entered the Department of Physics, School of Physical Science, University of Science and Technology of China (USTC) in the fall of 2017.
+Kotori was a girl who was fond of mathematics and physics, she entered the Department of Physics, School of Physical Science, University of Science and Technology of China (USTC) in the fall of 2017.

 She also operated another account under the alias "Partial Differential", using an avatar depicting the character `∂`,